harish876/Tutorial-Codebase-Knowledge/docs/incubator-resilientdb/04_message_transaction_collection__transactioncollector___messagemanager_.md

+---
+layout: default
+title: "Message/Transaction Collection (TransactionCollector / MessageManager)"
+parent: "incubator-resilientdb"
+nav_order: 4
+---

 # Chapter 4: Message/Transaction Collection (TransactionCollector / MessageManager)

 In [Chapter 3: Consensus Management (ConsensusManager)](03_consensus_management__consensusmanager_.md), we saw how the replicas in ResilientDB use a process like PBFT (Pre-Prepare, Prepare, Commit) to agree on the order of transactions.
-This involves a *lot* of messages flying back and forth between replicas for *each* transaction!
+This involves a _lot_ of messages flying back and forth between replicas for _each_ transaction!

 Imagine dozens of transactions being processed concurrently.
 For transaction #51, Replica A needs to collect Prepare votes.
 For transaction #52, it might be collecting Commit votes.
 For transaction #53, it just received the Pre-Prepare proposal.
 How does a replica keep track of all these different messages for all these different transactions without getting confused?